dfinity/portal/docs/developer-docs/backend/motoko/access-control.md

 Before starting the guide, verify the following:

-- [x] You have downloaded and installed the SDK package as described in the [download and install](/developer-docs/setup/install/index.mdx) page.
+- [x] You have downloaded and installed the IC SDK package as described in the [download and install](/developer-docs/setup/install/index.mdx) page.

 - [x] You have run at least one command that resulted in your `default` user identity being created.
 Your default user identity is stored globally for all projects in the `$HOME/.config/dfx/identity/` directory.